 Who interprets the results and how do I get them?

-A radiologist, a physician specifically trained to perform, supervise and interpret radiology examinations, will analyze the images and send a signed report to your primary care or referring physician, who will share the results with you.
+A radiologist, a doctor specifically trained to perform, supervise, and interpret radiology examinations, will analyze the images.
+They will send a signed report to your primary care or referring physician, who will share the results with you.

 What are the benefits vs. risks?

 - Angiography may eliminate the need for surgery.
 If surgery remains necessary, it can be performed more accurately.